RodrigoRoL/Collab/README.md

 # Collab
-My favorite part of JavaScript is the use of API
+My favorite part of JavaScript is the use of API and thir part API.